Charles Ramsey stood racial stereotypes on their head

 By Earl Ofari Hutchinson

 Earl Ofari Hutchinson is an author and political analyst.
+His new ebook is How the NRA Terrorizes Congress--The NRA’s Subversion of the Gun Control Debate (Amazon).
+He is an associate editor of New America Media.
 He is a weekly co-host of the Al Sharpton Show on American Urban Radio Network.
-He is the author of How Obama Governed: The Year of Crisis and Challenge.
-He is an associate editor of New America Media.
 He is the host of the weekly Hutchinson Report on KTYM 1460 AM Radio Los Angeles and KPFK-Radio and the Pacifica Network.